roundbrackets/zugata/README.md

 Who Contacted Me
 ================

 This project is implemented in php using apache.
-The httpd.conf is incluses in the apache directory.
+The httpd.conf is includes in the apache directory.

 Authentication